OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 #

 ### Off
-Sets the telemetry level to Basic(sending only exception data).
+Sets the telemetry level to Off(sending no telemetry data).

 Syntax: